Rainier-MSFT/Entra_ZTNA_Lab/Base-config_3-vm/README.md

 Enviroment can be deploy'd in one of two ways:

 + Click the "Deploy to Azure" button to open the deployment UI in the Azure portal
-+ Execute the Base-config_3-vm.ps1 powershell script in the 'Resources folder from any computer
++ From any computer, execute the Base-config_3-vm.ps1 powershell script found in the 'Resources

 ### Pre-requisites
 Prior to deploying the template, have the following ready: